Author has written 8 stories for Mega Man, Ranma, Phoenix Wright: Ace Attorney, Batman, X-Com, Sakura Wars, and Fullmetal Alchemist.

 On another note, I was thinking to myself the other night about how I really hate almost all crossover pairings.
 Granted there are a few exceptions that are very well written, but most crossover pairings I find just seem really forced.
 I believe in infatuation, but I don't believe in LOVE at first sight.
 Note I didn't say love, I said, LOVE.
 I don't think I'll ever use any crossover pairings ever.
 Anyhow, end rant.

 So some stuff about me.
-I'm a junior in High School and currently in marching band leading the third trumpet squad.
+I'm a Freshman in college and currently in marching band leading the third trumpet squad.
 My favorite movie is Spirited Away because it's awesome, and anyone who says otherwise can go sit in the corner.
 My favorite series of official novels is the Maximum Ride series, but as of late, special mention goes out to Brandon Sanderson's Mistborn.
 I enjoy any music with lyrics I can understand (screamo, I'm looking at you!) and some J-rock here and there.

 If anyone reads this profile though, I have one message.
 Read The Titans and the Lost Boy by Lathis.
 Lathis, for anyone who doesn't know, is obviouslly an author on the site, and has an awesome writing style.
 Not only that, but one of the reasons I love this story is that it's not all sunshine lolipops and rainbows.
 Bad stuff happens that obviouslly earned some, "Why did you have that happen!" type comments.
 Well for the record, the reason it happened, is called conflict.
 It's what makes a good story.
 Those moments where those comments came, are the ones that make the story so awesome.